 Esperanza Spalding, Librettist

-Co-produced with Opera Philadelphia

 Wayne Shorter and Esperanza Spalding’s Iphigenia places the traditional operatic form in an improvisational environment.
 The evening length work is scored for chamber orchestra, Shorter’s quartet and an ensemble of operatic and non-operatic vocalists.
-Aspects of Euripides’ original plays Iphigenia in Aulis and Iphigenia in Tauris serve as the basis for a reimagined libretto being written by Esperanza Spalding that scrutinizes the societal roles of women and men, reevaluating Euripides’ original plays and extending Iphigenia’s transformative journey far beyond the scope of those works to challenge ancient narratives of religious war, female sacrifice, patriarchal politics, and the inevitability of choice being reduced to a lesser of two evils.
-The new libretto culminates in Iphigenia’s return to Aulis, ushering in an awakening – in both genders– of feminine power, liberated from patriarchal imprisonment
+Aspects of Euripides’ original plays Iphigenia in Aulis and Iphigenia in Tauris serve as the basis for a reimagined libretto being written by Esperanza Spalding.
 Through the use of compositional and performance techniques that he has developed over the past two decades to create improvisational structures within symphonic compositions, Shorter’s music will at times function as an “unspoken libretto”, repurposing improvisation as a motivic narrative device.

 Commissioning partners:

-CalPerformances, The Kennedy Center for the Performing Arts, Carolina Performing Arts, ArtsEmerson
+Opera Philadelphia, CalPerformances, The Kennedy Center for the Performing Arts, ArtsEmerson, Carolina Performing Arts, Center for the Art of Performance at UCLA

 ABOUT THE ARTISTS:

-Considered by the New York Times as “Generally acknowledged to be jazz's greatest living composer”, Wayne Shorter has left an indelible mark on the development of music for the last half-century.
+Wayne Shorter has left an indelible mark on the development of music for the last half-century.
 He first rose to prominence in the late 1950’s as the primary composer for Art Blakey’s Jazz Messengers.
-He next joined the Miles Davis Quintet becoming what that bandleader referred to as the ensemble’s “intellectual musical catalyst” before co-founding the pioneering group Weather Report.
+He next joined the Miles Davis Quintet before co-founding the pioneering group Weather Report.
 Since 2001, he has led his own highly acclaimed quartet.
 His works have been performed by the Chicago Symphony, Detroit Symphony, Lyon Symphony, National Polish Radio Symphonic Orchestra, Orpheus Chamber Orchestra, Prague Philharmonic and Royal Concertgebouw Orchestra.
-Acclaimed artists and ensembles as Renée Fleming and the Imani Winds have also performed his works.
 He has received commissions from the National, St. Louis, and Nashville Symphony Orchestras, the Los Angeles Philharmonic and the La Jolla Music Society.
-In all, Mr. Shorter has realized over 200 compositions and dozens of these works have become modern standards.
+In all, Mr. Shorter has realized over 200 compositions, dozens of which works have become modern standards.

 Bassist/composer/vocalist Esperanza Spalding combines influences and moves between musical worlds, performing and collaborating with the likes of Bruno Mars, Milton Nascimento, Jack DeJohnette, Guinga, George Duke, Janelle Monáe, Herbie Hancock, Prince, Stevie Wonder, and Wayne Shorter.
-Spalding collaborated with Gil Goldstein for her 2011 Chamber Music Society, breaking musical lines of jazz improvisation to classical music.
-This garnered her Best New Artist at the 53rd Grammy Awards, an unprecedented achievement by a jazz musician.
+Spalding was named Best New Artist at the 53rd Grammy Awards, an unprecedented achievement by a jazz musician.
 The subsequently released Radio Music Society brought pop music together with a mosaic array of jazz legends and musicians.
 Both albums have led international music charts and gained multiple awards and Grammys.

 “Mr. Shorter’s mastery is in knocking down the wall between jazz and classical.”